 Question 116·Medium·Command of Evidence

 “Bound for the Promised Land” is a 2020 historical article about Harriet Tubman.
-In the article, the author asserts that Tubman’s success on the Underground Railroad was rooted in her meticulous planning and deep knowledge of the landscape, writing, ____.
+In the article, the author asserts that Tubman’s success on the Underground Railroad was rooted in her meticulous planning and deep knowledge of the landscape.

 Which quotation from the article best supports this claim?

 For command-of-evidence quote questions, first restate the claim in your own words and underline its key ideas (for example, “careful planning” and “knowledge of the landscape”).
-Then scan each option and ask: Does this sentence clearly show those exact ideas, not just the same general topic?
-Quickly eliminate choices that talk about results, reputation, or unrelated details rather than the specific cause or method in the claim.
-Choose the quotation that most directly and concretely matches all parts of the statement you’re asked to support.
+Then check each option and ask whether it provides direct evidence of those ideas (methods and causes), not just related facts like outcomes, reputation, or later memories.
+Choose the quotation that most concretely matches all parts of the claim.

 Hints